Best 40, 42 and 43-inch TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 40, 42 and 43-inch TVs you can buy in 2020.

-Unfortunately, flagship specs are rarely, if ever, available at sizes such as these – heck, the smallest OLED currently available is 55in – so if this is as big as you can go, you're going to have to accept that your new TV will probably be a little bit basic compared to the big boys out there.
+Unfortunately, flagship specs are rarely, if ever, available at sizes such as these – heck, the smallest OLED currently available is 55in – so if this is as big as you can go, you're going to have to accept that your new TV will probably be a little bit basic compared to the biggest and best sets out there.

-4K is now common on 40, 42 and 43in sets, even at the budget end, and support for HDR formats is usually included, too, but peak brightness and colour depth are often a bit limited so it's generally best not to expect the sort of dazzling HDR performance that you get from bigger, more expensive sets.
+It's now common to find 4K on 40, 42 and 43in sets, even at the budget end, and support for HDR formats is usually included, too.
+Peak brightness and colour depth are often a bit limited, though, so it's generally best not to expect the sort of dazzling HDR performance that you get from bigger, more expensive sets.

 TVs at these sizes almost always have a smart platform that gives access to streaming apps, although the operating system might be a little stripped-back compared to more premium TVs from the same brand.
 At the very least you should expect Netflix and Amazon Video to be on board.

 Got all of that?
-Then here are our favourite 48, 49 and 50in TVs for your delectation.
+Then here are our favourite 40, 42 and 43in TVs for your delectation.